Devepation/grapejuice/documentation/src/docs/Guides/Performance-Tweaks.md

 ## Improving Roblox performance

+### Using Wayland

+Using Wayland with xwayland can sometimes improve performance.

 ### Change the renderer

 You can change the renderer by opening the Grapejuice app, selecting `Player` on the left, and then modifying the `Roblox Renderer` under `Graphics Settings`.
 Generally, you can try each one of them and seeing which one works best.
 If Roblox happens to not launch after the logo shows up, you can enable `Use Mesa OpenGL version override`.